-4.1 Scanner Demonstration Program
+4.2 Scanner Demonstration Program

-The Scanner demonstration program displays actual vehicle data that allows you to navigate and become familiar with the many capabilities of the Scanner function without actually connecting to a vehicle.
+The Scanner demonstration program contains actual ECM PID data that allows you to navigate and become familiar with the many capabilities of the Scanner function without actually connecting to a vehicle.
 The following sections in this chapter provide detailed information on navigating through the Scanner function and various menus.
 As you navigate through the Demonstration program, refer to the applicable section for additional information.